espinhara/dev_api/README.md

 ## Recommendations

 - Install Python 3.
-You can get download it form [here](https://www.python.org/downloads/).
+You can get download it from [here](https://www.python.org/downloads/).

 - Create virtualenv for the run app to get more success in your tests.
 You can create virtualenv with this command in your terminal: